 Are you testing filled containers or empty containers?
 If you are testing empty containers that are not required to have a vacuum seal, then a pressure decay leak test is the most efficient method.
 Pressure decay is also beneficial in applications where the lack of container stability allows the possibility of an empty container to collapse during testing.

 If you’re testing a filled container or one that requires a vacuum seal, then a vacuum decay test may be your best solution.
 Vacuum decay testing is a non-destructive test that detects leaks in nonporous, rigid or flexible packages.
-This method ensures that packaging that contains items such as food or beverage are safe from possible container leakage after being filled and sealed.
+This method ensures that containers that contain items such as food or beverage are safe from possible container leakage after being filled and sealed.

-Not only that, but our leak detection system tests each bottle as part of the manufacturing process.
+Not only that, but our pressure decay leak detection systems tests each bottle as part of the manufacturing process.
 This provides much better results compared to random sampling, which does not guarantee defect detection.

 You also enjoy better monitoring of the blow molding process.
 Issues with leaks can be an early warning sign that one or more of your pieces of manufacturing equipment may be faulty or may require maintenance and servicing.